FORTH-ICS-INSPIRE/artemis/docs/gettingstarted.md

    you can:

-   1. edit the basic configuration file of ARTEMIS that serves as the ground truth for detecting BGP hijacks (consult [this Wiki section](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Configuration-file) first)
+   1. edit the basic configuration file of ARTEMIS that serves as the ground truth for detecting BGP hijacks (consult [this docs section](https://bgpartemis.readthedocs.io/en/latest/basicconf/) first)
    2. control the monitoring, detection and mitigation modules.

 3. Stop ARTEMIS (optional)